jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ## \<maintenance\>

+Describes whether data collection is ongoing or completed (in \<description\> element) and may include descriptions of the frequency of data and metadata changes (in \<frequency\> element).

 1. Describe the data package as "completed" if data collection has ended.
 2. Describe the data package as "ongoing" if data collection continues.
-3. If "ongoing", add the frequency of data collection for the package (hourly, daily, bimonthly, etc.)
+3. The \<frequency\> element under \<maintenance\> should describe the frequency (hourly, daily, bimonthly, etc.) of the data in any data entities in the package.
+This is especially important tabular time series.
+4. For "ongoing" data packages, add a description of how often metadata changes occur - such as when new data are QA/QC'd, appended to a data entity, and published - in the \<frequency\> element.

 ## \<methods\>